NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 <logger name="logger1" level="Debug"  final=true  />
 {% endhighlight %}

 Before 4.0 it would mark _all_ messages from the logger “logger1” as final.
-In 4.0 it would only mark the _debug_ messages as final.
+In 4.0 it will only mark the _debug_ messages as final.

 ### Added Eventlog.EntryType

-When writing to the Eventlogger, NLog would write to `Information`, `Warning` or `Error` entrytype, depending on the level.
-This is now layoutable and gives the opportunity to write also a `FailureAudit` or `SuccessAudit` and/or use it with conditions.
+When writing to the Eventlogger, NLog would writes to `Information`, `Warning` or `Error` entrytype, depending on the level.
+This is now configurable (with layout renderes) and offers the opportunity to write also a `FailureAudit` or `SuccessAudit` and/or use it with conditions.

 ### Other

 * The `EventLogTarget.Source` now accepts layout-renderers.
-But beware that the layout renderers can be used when in- or uninstalling the target.
+Note: layout renderers can not be used when in- or uninstalling the target.
 *	The `Console`- and `ColorConsole` target has an `encoding` property.
 *	The application domain layout renderer has been added.
 Examples: `${appdomain}`, `${appdomain:format=short}` or `${appdomain:format=long}`.
 *	Added `CallSiteLineNumber` layout renderer. usage: `${callsite-linenumber}`
 *	Added `SkipFrames` option to the `Stacktrace` layout renderer
 *	The `WebserviceTarget` has the option `IncludeBOM`.
 Possible options:
-    *	`null`: don't change BOM.
+    *	`null`: doesn't change BOM.
     *	`true`: always include UTF-8 BOM UTF-8 encodings.
     *	`false`: **default**, always skip BOM on UTF-8 encodings.
-*	`FileTarget` uses time from the current `TimeSource` for date-based archiving. #512
+*	`FileTarget` uses time from the current `TimeSource` for date-based archiving.
 *	Multicast with the `LogReceiverTarget` is now possible
-*	The `Mailtarget` has now less required parameters. (at least To, CC or BCC should be set) and the `Mailtarget` logs their errors correctly to the internal logger now.
+*	The `Mailtarget` has less required parameters (at least To, CC or BCC should be set) and the `Mailtarget` logs their errors correctly to the internal logger now.
 * The `Counter.Sequence` now accepts layout renderers.

 ##Bug fixes

-More than 30 bugs are solved.
-The full list can be seen on [Github](https://github.com/NLog/NLog/issues?utf8=%E2%9C%93&q=milestone%3A4.0+is%3Aclosed+label%3Abug).
+Over 30 bugs has been solved.
+The full list can be viewed on  [Github](https://github.com/NLog/NLog/issues?utf8=%E2%9C%93&q=milestone%3A4.0+is%3Aclosed+label%3Abug).

 The most noticeable bugs:

 *	The default value of `DatabaseTarget.CommandType` could lead to exceptions
 *	If the XML was broken (invalid), auto reload would be disabled - the application needed a restart before reading the changed configuration.
-This has been fixed.
 *	The `Logmanager.GetCurrentClassLogger` was not thread-safe and with many concurrent calls it would throw an exception.
 *	Various fixes to the archiving of files.
 *	Bugfix: `WebserviceTarget` wrote encoded UTF-8 preamble.